statechannels/statechannels/packages/nitro-protocol/docs/force-move-safety.md

 - providing a later, supported state (`respond` & `respondWithAlternativeMove`), and thus progressing the channel; or
 - prove that the challenger acted in bad faith (`refute`)

-In addition, the adjudicator has one further action, `timeout(S)`, where `S` is is some on-chain channel state.
+In addition, the adjudicator has one further action, `timeout(S)`, where `S` is is some adjudicator state.
 The purpose of `timeout` is to close the channel by moving to the `Closed` state.
 In practice, this action is implicit, and occurs with the passage of time.